 Preliminary surface water quality surveys were completed in the project area between 2003 and 2011.
 Monthly surface water sampling was re-started in late 2018 and 2019 at 13 sites and ongoing monitoring is planned.
-In general, surface water in the area can be characterised as having a neutral pH, low to moderate hardness, and low dissolved and suspended solids concentrations.
-All nutrient and anion concentrations were relatively low.
+The program includes sampling sites in Flat Creek, its tributaries, and control sites (AMC 2011).